Case Study

 Low-Fidelity Prototypes

 After defining the user flow and experience, I moved on to creating low-fidelity prototypes to visualize the app’s structure and layout.
-These wireframes were designed to explore the basic functionality and interactions without focusing on visual details.
-The goal was to test the core elements—such as navigation, content discovery, and playback controls—and ensure that users could easily understand and interact with the app.
-These early prototypes served as a blueprint, allowing me to identify potential issues and refine the overall experience before advancing to higher-fidelity designs.
+These wireframes were designed to explore the basic functionality, user flow and interactions without focusing on visual details.
+The goal was to test the core elements such as navigation, content discovery, and playback control and ensure that users could easily understand and interact with the app.
+These early prototypes served as a blueprint, allowing me to test them and identify potential issues and iterate the overall experience before advancing to higher-fidelity designs.

 High-Fidelity Prototypes